typos-r-us/typos-r-us/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 👋 Hi, I’m Ken, github handle @typos-r-us.
-I'm a ✨developer✨ from Nairobi, Kenya 🇰🇪
+- I'm a ✨developer✨ from Nairobi, Kenya 🇰🇪
 - 👀 I am interested in responsive front end design 💻, mobile application development 📱 and application security 🔐
 - 🌱 My current challenge is in mobile app development in kotlin, dart and flutter.
 After this, I will take on the mountain that is JavaScript and learn a framework or two 🦾 🦾
 - 💞️ I’m looking to collaborate on web and mobile applications to supplement my learning.
 I am particularly keen on projects which seek to enhance the accessibility of education and opportunity in under-represented and marginalized communities.